18F/tock-blocks/README.md

 `-v` verbose: Prints additional debugging information to the command line.

-'-d' display format: Display in a readable format or into markdown
+`-d` display format: Display in a readable format or into markdown

-'-l' exclude leave: remove holidays, annual and award leave from the report
+`-n` no leave: remove holidays, annual and award leave from the report

+`-b` begin month, for the utilization summary: which month to start at

+`-l` last month: the final month for the utilization summary

 ## Public domain